-Proclamation of the Bundesministerium des Innern of 22 September 2000 in the Bundesanzeiger p.
-19445
+Proclamation of the Bundesministerium des Innern of 10 May 2006 in the Bundesanzeiger dated 19 May 2006, p.
+3730

 2 Recognition Agreements

 In order to avoid multiple certification of the same product in different countries a mutual recognition of IT security certificates - as far as such certificates are based on ITSEC or CC - under certain conditions was agreed.